Never Retire from Physical Fitness

 Studies continue to show that exercise has a significant impact on brain function, specifically in the aging population.
 SMARTfit™ systems provide community centers and senior living facilities fitness classes, which help save on staff and contractor-related overhead.

-SMARTfit’s™ unique combination of enjoyable, safe and ability-scaled physical activity, multisensory cognitive stimulation and social engagement provides a perfect foundation for any boomer and senior brain and body fitness
+SMARTfit’s™ unique combination of enjoyable, safe and ability-scaled physical activity, cognitive stimulation and social engagement provides a perfect foundation for any boomer and senior brain and body fitness program.

 SMARTfit™ Games can be used to increase upper extremity active range of motion and coordination, muscular and physical endurance and improve motor planning.